A Dying Man's Wish To Donate His Organs Gets Complicated

 "To be locked in means you cannot move anything at all — not a finger, not a millimeter," Bach says.
 "You cannot move your eyes; you cannot move your tongue; you cannot move your facial muscles at all.
 You cannot even wink to say yes or no."

-In this particular case, the hospital wouldn't have had to rely on the directive; Bach noted; Adox was still fully capable of expressing his wishes clearly.
+In this particular case, the hospital wouldn't have had to rely on the directive, Bach noted: Adox was still fully capable of expressing his wishes clearly.
 It deeply troubled the physician that his patient's wishes could not be met.

 "Myself and all the other doctors who took care of him in the hospital were almost as upset about it as he and his husband were," Bach says.